 The Company’s lead product candidate is iclaprim.
-Following positive results from two Phase 3 trials (REVIVE-1 and REVIVE-2), a New Drug Application (NDA) was submitted to the U.S. Food & Drug Administration (FDA) for the treatment of acute bacterial skin and skin structure infections (ABSSSI) and is now under review, with a PDUFA date of February 13, 2019.
-More than 3.6 million patients with ABSSSI are hospitalized annually in the U.S. It is estimated that up to 26% of hospitalized ABSSSI patients have renal impairment.
+Motif Bio is seeking approval of iclaprim from the U.S. Food & Drug Administration (FDA) for the treatment of acute bacterial skin and skin structure infections (ABSSSI).
+More than 3.6 million patients with ABSSSI are hospitalised annually in the U.S. It is estimated that up to 26% of hospitalized ABSSSI patients have renal impairment.

 Iclaprim has received Qualified Infectious Disease Product (QIDP) designation from the FDA together with Fast Track status for the ABSSSI indication.
 If approved for the ABSSSI indication as a New Chemical Entity, iclaprim will be eligible for 10 years of market exclusivity in the U.S. from the date of first approval, under the Generating Antibiotic Incentives Now Act (the GAIN Act).
 In Europe, 10 years of market exclusivity is anticipated.
-Motif is also building a patent estate to provide additional protection for iclaprim and has recently received.
-Notices of Allowance from the United States Patent and Trademark Office for two method of use patents that will expire in 2037.
+Motif is also building a patent estate to provide additional protection for iclaprim and has two U.S. method of use patents issued that will expire in 2037.

 - Gram-positive and Gram-negative refer to how bacteria react to the Gram stain test based on the outer casing of the bacteria and the bacteria’s cell wall structure.
 Each type of bacteria may be associated with different diseases